aqueelj/Forestfires/README.md

 Uno.rmd is the main r-code which contains the code along with the results in an R-markdown file.
 Project Report includes documentation regarding the techniques used in the analysis and the motivation behind it.
 The csv file contains the Forest Fires dataset used in the analysis.

+Note: The aim of this project is to apply certain multivariate analysis and unsupervised learning techiques on the target dataset and hence achieving a high level of accuracy in supervised learning is not a priority.
+However, this is being worked on and will be released in the future versions of this project.